anontechnology/vault-java-sdk/README.md

 #### Retrieving Regulations from the Vault

-[Regulations](https://docs.anontech.io/glossary/regulation/) can be retrieved as a list of Regulation objects or as a single Regulation if the specific Regulation is specified.
+[Regulations](https://docs.anontech.io/glossary/regulation/) can be retrieved as a list of Regulation objects or by requesting a single regulation by its key.

 ```java
 // Retrieving all regulations